 The impact of hate and bias is far reaching and can cause severe stress for all members of the community.
 Hate groups are set of individuals who perpetuate this by targeting specific groups.
 Hate groups are sometimes responsible for hate crimes and incidents.

 Hate groups prey on lonely youth who are socially isolated by learning their weaknesses and drawing them into a group in which they feel accepted.
-Disenchanted youth who are abused, angry, unemployed, dropouts or runaways, and who may be looking for someone to blame for their problems, are prime targets.
+Prime targets for recruitment are youth who are abused, angry, unemployed, dropouts or runaways.
 Groups befriend students and invite them to meetings, making them feel wanted and important, providing membership cards, titles and a sense of belonging.
-Through rituals, regalia and impressive ceremony, individual youth can be easily impressed and recruited, often due to their lack of identifiable future, and are catapulted into an environment of violence and hatred.
+Through rituals and impressive ceremonies, individual youth can be easily impressed and recruited, often due to their lack of identifiable future.

-Members of racist groups provide a false camaraderie and friendship that is motivated by reasons not readily apparent to the target.
+Members of racist groups provide a false camaraderie and friendship that is motivated by reasons that the target is unaware of.
 They intimate that their hate group is simply a social club, or a legitimate nationalist political party or movement interested in preserving Canadian culture.
 They always lie to new members, never telling them of their true agenda of hatred and violence before it is too late.

 Examples of hate group propaganda symbols include: